pam-param-pam/I-Drive/frontend/uploadExplained.md

    {
       totalSize: int, type: str, requestId: str, attachments: [ {
-          type, rawFileData, fileObj, fragmentSequence
+          type, rawBlob, fileObj, fragmentSequence
          },
       ]
    }
     ```

-   rawFileData is either systemFile or a blob depending on whatever its a file or a thumbnail
+   rawBlob is either systemFile or a blob depending on whatever its a file or a thumbnail

 7) preUploadRequest is called.
 It unpacks the request, and checks if a file/underlying folders has already been created
 if not, it creates them, else grabs from dictionary. parentId and fileId are appended to the fileObj property.